cpp-johnny/competitive/codeforces/0thinkingProcess.md

 takes x, y, z input and store them to x, y, z.

 at the end check if x, y, z are all 0. if yes --> yes, else no

+# 466A Cheap Travel (1200)

+interesting qn seemed ez at first.

+1 stop --> a

+m stops --> b

+need to take n times

+n, m, a, b

+lets call no. of times for 1 stop as x lets call no. of times for m stops as y

+whatever permutation of x and m will add up to n. try to take max of m first, then use the remainder for x?

+1. x = n % m.

+2. y = n / m.

+sum = y * b + x * a.

+hwoeevre the test case 3 suggests that sometimes buyinh buddle may be the cheapest

+so we can do for each test case - 1. all single 2. all bubnlde 3. mix.

+for 2 all bundle we can use trick to do ceil(n/m) * b

+in int division, n/m is rounded down. so to simulate ceil(n / m) with integers, we do $$ceil(n/m) = {(n+m-1)}/m$$